New EU regulations are pushing companies to increase ESG reporting. Here is a brief introduction.

 Science-Based Targets Initiative (SBTI)

 Finally, we have SBTI, or Science-Based Targets Initiative.
 SBTI is a global campaign to help companies set science-based targets for their emissions and reduce their carbon footprint.
 SBTI is one of the most recognized standards for science-based climate targets and its goal is to ensure that companies take ambitious steps to reduce their greenhouse gas emissions and contribute to a more sustainable future.
-By following SBTI's guidelines, companies can help meet the goals of the Paris Agreement and limit global warming to below 2 degrees Celsius.
+By following the SBTI guidelines, companies can help meet the goals of the Paris Agreement and limit global warming to below 2 degrees Celsius.

 Who is covered by SBTI?

 SBTI is a global and independent organization that works with companies and organizations to help them set and achieve science-based greenhouse gas emission reduction targets.
 This initiative is voluntary and any company or organization that wishes to participate can do so by setting and reporting on their science-based emissions targets.
 The SBTI is primarily aimed at larger companies and organizations and has set criteria for who can participate.
-To be approved by SBTI, the company must have a climate strategy and a science-based greenhouse gas emission reduction target in accordance with SBTI's criteria.
-In addition, the company must report on progress against the targets and maintain transparency about their climate impact.
+To be approved by SBTI, the company must have a climate strategy and a science-based greenhouse gas emission reduction target in line with SBTI's criteria.
+In addition, the company must report on progress towards the targets and maintain transparency about their climate impact.

 A future with increased regulation

-It is crucial that businesses take these regulations seriously and take the necessary steps to comply and contribute to a more sustainable future.
+It is crucial that companies take these regulations seriously and take the necessary steps to comply and contribute to a more sustainable future.
 By making sustainable decisions and reporting on their climate impact, businesses can play a key role in the fight against climate change and help create a more sustainable world for future generations.